What Are Reverse Mortgage Interest Rates?

 - The home is sold

-- The last borrower permanently moves out of the home or passes away
+- The last borrower permanently moves out of the home or passes away or fails to maintain as their primary residence

-Factors Affecting Reverse Mortgage Interest Rates
+Factors Affecting Reverse Mortgage Rates

 There are several factors that influence the interest rates offered for reverse mortgages - including: